pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 ### Verification service

-The build service is a component only used by authorized nodes.
+The verification service is a component only used by authorized nodes.
 It implements all necessary logic to verify blockchain transactions.

 The verification service supports this function:

-- verify a transaction based on a its payload this function is called from the blockchain component to verify a transaction payload to try reach consensus about a transaction added by another authorized node.
+- `verify_transaction` verifies a transaction based on its payload this function is called from the blockchain component to verify a transaction payload to try reach consensus about a transaction added by another authorized node.